Geoinformatics-Workshop-GIUB/day-1/README.md

 [Link to the PDF assignment](./01_02_SamplingQGIS.pdf)

-Answer these questions to prove your knowledge:
+You may use these questions to test your understanding:
 - Sum up the requirements to optimally generate training samples!

 >YOUR ANSWER HERE